Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Lee Mosher, as always, for truly invaluable conversations, Arnaud Hilion for advice, and Martin Lustig for continued interest in her work.
 She would also like to thank Michael Handel for his recommendation on how to complete the ``Full Irreducibility Criterion'' proof.
-Finally, she extends her gratitude to Bard College at Simon's Rock and the CRM for their hospitality.
+Finally, she would like to thank the referee for a very thoughtful and helpful referee report.
+She extends her gratitude to Bard College at Simon's Rock and the CRM for their hospitality.